-Virgin Media Limited v NTL Pension Trustees In June 2023 the High Court ruled in the case of Virgin Media Limited v NTL Pension Trustees.
+• Virgin Media Limited v NTL Pension Trustees II Limited In June 2023 the High Court ruled in the case of Virgin Media Limited v NTL Pension Trustees II Limited.
 The ruling was that certain pension scheme rule amendments were invalid if they were not accompanied by the correct actuarial confirmation.
 The High Court ruling was subsequently appealed and, in a judgment delivered on 25 July 2024, the Court of Appeal unanimously upheld the decision of the High Court.
 The ruling will form part of case law and is therefore expected to apply across other pension schemes.

-The Government's Actuary's Department (GAD) is currently in the process of reviewing historical rule amendments to Local Government Pension Schemes (LGPS).
+The Government's Actuary's Department (GAD) is currently reviewing the processes which were followed for rule amendments to Local Government Pension Schemes (LGPS) made between 1997 and 2016.
+There remains uncertainty as the case may be subject to a further appeal or the Department for Work and Pensions could legislate to allow retrospective actuarial confirmation.
 Any impact of the legal case and its applicability to LGPS is currently too uncertain to recognise at this stage.
-The position will however be monitored to assess any potential impact on the LGPS net asset.
+The position will however be monitored to assess any potential impact on the LGPS net asset / liability.